harness/developer-hub/release-notes/delegate.md

 This release introduces the following new features and enhancements:

-- Added the following metrics for immutable delegates that you can scrape via prometheus: (DEL-5363)
+- Added the following metrics for immutable delegates that you can scrape via Prometheus: (DEL-5363)

     - io_harness_delegate_connected
     - io_harness_delegate_disconnected